 Name of Cain: Cain, the villain in the second film, is a drug lord, torturer and murderer.

 Neck Lift: When Cain (in his RoboCop 2 body) meets Angie in the warehouse, he grabs her head and performs a Neck Snap, then lifts her off the ground and holds her in the air while snapping her neck a few more times for good measure.

-Never My Fault: At the end of the film, after RoboCop's intended successor has killed and injured peple, Johnson from OCP suggests blaming Dr. Faxx.
+Never My Fault: At the end of the film, after RoboCop's intended successor has killed and injured people, Johnson from OCP suggests blaming Dr. Faxx.
 It's a twisted example in that it actually was her fault, but OCP brought her in and her superiors turned a blind eye to what she was doing while her subordinates were too afraid to challenge her.
 In fact, Johnson is the only one who really isn't at fault, having opposed Faxx at every turn.
 It was more the CEO of OCP, known only as the Old Man, who needed the blame to be shifted, and then for legal reasons.

 Not Himself: When Robo starts showing off his new Politically Correct programming:

 Only Sane Man: OCP Executive Don Johnson .
 He's the only one who realizes that loading RoboCop down with a senselessly complex command program will cripple him and he's one of two men involved in the RoboCop 2 project who does see the problem with giving the sort of sociopaths who end up on Death Row an indestructible robot body.